osmundi/aoc-2022-go/README.md

 #### Day 12
 Hardest so far.
 Reminded of the university CS studies back in the day.
 Implemented the pathfinding algorithm with A\*.
 Came out pretty neat.
 I used the pseudocode from [wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm) as a reference (some of the rows didn't even need any alterations :D).
 Had to make simple visualization of the path, but it would be nice to make an animation of the pathfinding in work as a bonus (test https://github.com/gdamore/tcell ?).

 #### Day 13
+This was actually quite usefull.
+Learned about interfaces.
+How to read ambigious (e.g. JSON) data into an empty interface and how to use the sorting interface (need to define Len, Less and Swap -methods to a type in order to use the general Sort function from sort package).
+I used type assertions to get the underlying concrete value of Packet interface (list/int).
+In python or similar plain old type() -check would have been enough and a lot more verbose than this.